Japanese manga claims that a natural disaster is an imminent. Now, some tourists cancel their trips - ExBulletin

 Meanwhile, Yoshhyero Murray, the governor of Miaji Governorate, who was severely exposed during the 2011 earthquake, spoke against the influence of fairy tales on Japanese tourism.

-He said during a press conference: “I think it is a serious problem when the spread of non -scientific rumors on social media had an impact on tourism,” he said during a press conference.
+“I think it is a serious issue when the spread of non -scientific rumors on social media was an impact on tourism,” he said during a press conference.

-Despite all fixed social media, it is unclear whether fear is working – Japan is still a very popular destination.
+Despite all fixed social media, it is unclear whether fear is working – Japan is still a very famous destination.

 Samantha Tang, from Hong Kong, is one of those who have taken her journey to the country.
-Originally she planned to visit Wakayama, a beach destination, about 50 miles south of Osaka, in August, but she got cold feet.
+Originally she planned to visit Wakayama, a beach destination, about 80 km south of Osaka, in August, but she got cold feet.

-“Everyone says a lot about an upcoming earthquake,” said 34 -year -old yoga teacher, who says she went on vacation to Japan at least once a year since the end of the epidemic.
+“Everyone says a lot about an upcoming earthquake,” said 34 -year -old yoga teacher, who says she went on vacation to Japan at least once a year at the end of the year.

 Hong Kong traveler, Oscar Chu, 36, who visits Japan several times a year, changed his opinion this year as well.